 The PASS Online program aims to provide the same fun and interactive Peer Assisted Study Sessions that are facilitated by Student Leaders face-to-face, simultaneously to students from both Gippsland, Mt Helen and Online campuses through Adobe Connect Classrooms via Moodle.

-The program is currently running for 4 units for Semester 1, 2016 so if you're in one of the units below simply click on the link to find out more information and come to PASS Online.
+The program is currently running for 10 subjects for Semester 2, 2016 so if you're in one of the units below simply click on the link to find out more information and come to PASS Online.
 Select from the subject list below to be taken to the PASS Moodle shell.

 Why should I go to PASS?

 PASS is a chance to get together in small groups with other students in the course to compare notes, discuss important topics, and to develop strategies for studying and learning.

 At each session a Peer Leader will be on hand to guide students through the course material.
 Sessions are designed to be informal, flexible, and fun!
 The focus of each session will be determined by the needs of the group.
 PASS is a valuable opportunity for students to seek advice in a friendly, relaxed environment.

 If you regularly attend PASS, studies show that your final mark will be substantially improved.

 - Be a valued member of your PASS group